jgege/UNI-CSCU9V5/CSCU9V5.md

 - so far implied that a process has ONE thread of execution

-- Many OS have exnteded the process model to allow processes to have more than one thread of execution
+- Many OS have extended the process model to allow processes to have more than one thread of execution

 - **Process scheduling** and context switching is heavyweight